 All kits do come with enough end caps and wastes for each job, however you can purchase additional waste and end caps at any time.

 Due to the size of the package, the safest and most efficient way is via road freight.
-These trucks can accommodate the lengths easily and ensure your delivery in received in pristine order.
-Whilst we can provide you with rough estimate of delivery times due to this method of transport, we are unable to ensure exact timeframes around your delivery.
+These trucks can accommodate the lengths easily and ensure your delivery is received in pristine order.
+Whilst we can provide you with rough estimate of delivery times due to this method of transport, we are unable to ensure exact time frames around your delivery.
 To alleviate this issue and potentially loss of sales, we advise on holding stock and replenishing it when sold.